UABPeriopAI/MLOpsTemplate/README.md

 The data directory will be automatically created and moved to Data_Directory/Data_Directory_name/

+Note: The post_gen_project.sh script generates an error even after successful deployment of the template.
+The contents of the template are pushed to a new branch "feature/initialize_template" which is ready to merge to main and there will be a remenant master branch that can be deleted.

 Disclosure: This template may not work out of the box in every environment, but the contents of the template can be modified, the Docker parameters in particular, to get it working.